georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Traffic Misdemeanors In Georgia?

 Traffic misdemeanors in Georgia are driving offenses that are less serious than felony traffic violations but more serious than traffic infractions.
 The nature of these offenses and appropriate punishments vary under the Official Code of Georgia Annotated.
-However, misdemeanors are punishable by a maximum jail term of 12 months and other penalties specified under the Official Code of Georgia Annotated.
+However, misdemeanors are generally punishable by a maximum jail term of 12 months and other penalties specified under the Official Code of Georgia Annotated.

 Furthermore, the assignment of penalty for traffic misdemeanors is based on the factors surrounding the violation and the individual’s driving history.
-For instance, a first traffic misdemeanor like D. U. I. will attract a penalty ranging from a minimum fine of $300; 40 hours (minimum) of community service; completion of a D. U. I. Risk Reduction Program; suspension of license; to maximum jail time of 12 months.
+For instance, a first traffic misdemeanor like D. U. I. may attract a penalty ranging from a minimum fine of $300; 40 hours (minimum) of community service; completion of a D. U. I. Risk Reduction Program; suspension of license; to maximum jail time of 12 months.
 The presiding judge has the discretion to impose any of these penalties.

 The Department of Driver Services is the official body that awards penalty points against driving licenses.
 Depending on the driver’s age, cumulative points may result in increased fines, suspension, or permanent loss of a driver’s license.